Fresh, Frozen or Concentrated: Tis the Season for Cranberries

 Not only are these bright red beauties great in both savory and sweet recipes, but you can also use them to make a traditional holiday garland!
 TLD recommends 3 popcorn kernels to one round cranberry as the perfect ratio for the garland string.
 Next time you are at the store, consider getting some cranberries to brighten up your winter!

-Paula Martin, MS RDN, LDN is the TLD Community Health Coordinator.
-Paula is a registered dietitian nutritionist focusing on local food & public health for TLD.
+Paula Martin, MS RDN, LDN is our former TLD Community Health Coordinator.
+Paula is a registered dietitian nutritionist focusing on local food & public health.
 Contact her at firstname.lastname@example.org